 - Repeat all of the steps above to find any major holes.
 Are the questions really answered?
 Have someone review it for you.

 - Time the length of the survey.
 A survey should take less than five minutes.
 At three to four research questions per minute, you are limited to about 15 questions.
 One open end text question counts for three multiple choice questions.
 Most online software tools will record the time taken for the respondents to answer questions.

 - Pretest the survey to 20 or more people.
 Obtain their feedback in detail.
 What were they unsure about?
 Did they have questions?
 Did they have trouble understanding what you wanted?
 Did they take a point of view not covered in your answers or question?

 - Include a few open-ended survey questions that support your survey object.
 This will be a type of feedback survey.

-- Send an email to the project survey to your test group and then email the feedback survey also after that.
+- Send an email to the project survey to your test group and then email the feedback survey afterward.

 - This way, you can have your test group provide their opinion about the functionality as well as usability of your project survey by using the feedback survey.

-- Make changes in your questionnaire on the basis of the received feedback.
+- Make changes to your questionnaire based on the received feedback.

 - Send the survey out to all your respondents!

-Online surveys have over the course of time, evolved into an effective alternative to expensive mail or telephone surveys.
-There are a few conditions which need to be met to online surveys however that you must be aware of.
-If you are trying to survey a sample which represents the target population, please keep in mind that not everyone is online.
+Online surveys have, over the course of time, evolved into an effective alternative to expensive mail or telephone surveys.
+However, you must be aware of a few conditions that need to be met for online surveys.
+If you are trying to survey a sample representing the target population, please remember that not everyone is online.

 Moreover, not everyone is receptive to an online survey also.
-Generally, the demographic segmentation belonging to younger individuals are inclined towards responding to an online survey.
+Generally, the demographic segmentation of younger individuals is inclined toward responding to an online survey.

 Survey Design for Data Collection